 There are many reasons to get serious about treating sleep apnea, and your trusted team at Dr. Rick Dentistry is here to help.
 We are proud to offer comfortable and effective treatment options to improve your health and enhance your quality of life!
-A visit to our Scottsdale office will have you on track to restful, rejuvenating sleep!
+A visit to our Scottsdale dental office will have you on track to restful, rejuvenating sleep!

 What Is Sleep Apnea?

 Obstructive sleep apnea is a sleep-related breathing disorder characterized by repeatedly stopping and starting breathing during sleep.
 It occurs due to the muscles at the back of the throat relaxing and the soft tissue collapsing and blocking the airway, which prevents oxygen from reaching the lungs.